CCBDA-UPC/Assignments-2025/Lab05.md

 Open the URL http://0.0.0.0:8000/ in your browser and test the web application.
 If you did all the steps correctly you shall be able to add a new entry to the database.

-**Q551: Explain what you understand of the actions detailed in the `Dockerfile` and compare them with what you manually did in Tasks 5.2 and 5.3.**

-**Q552: What are the differences between the Python environment and the Unix environment?**

-**Q552: Has everything gone alright?
-Share your thoughts on the tasks developed above.**
+**Q55: Has everything gone alright?
+Share your thoughts on the task developed above.**

 <a name="Tasks56" />

-## Task 5.6: Deploy the production version of the web app in Docker
+## Task 5.6: Deploy the target web app

 Although this is a great start in containerizing the application, you’ll need to make a number of improvements to get it ready for production.